adamzwickey/todos-docs/docs/todos-workshop/README.md

 ## Shop 4

-### Introduce backing services for MySQL and Redis
+### Introduce backing services MySQL and Redis for PCF

 * Refer back to the picture we're building...it would be nice to swap out todos-api which is just keeping an internal map of the data with something more apropos.
 For instance with a database like MySQL or NoSQL store like Redis.
 * Introduce